2017 European Darts Open

 The 2017 European Darts Open was the eighth of twelve PDC European Tour events on the 2017 PDC Pro Tour.
-The tournament took place at Ostermann-Arena, Leverkusen, Germany, between 30 June–2 July 2017.
+The tournament took place at Ostermann-Arena, Leverkusen, Germany, from 30 June to 2 July 2017.
 It featured a field of 48 players and £135,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen was the defending champion after defeating Peter Wright 6–5 in the final of the 2016 tournament, but lost 6–2 in the third round to Rob Cross.

 Peter Wright won the tournament, defeating Mervyn King 6–2 in the final.

 Prize money

 This is how the prize money is divided: